Bachelor of Social Work – Advising Guidelines

-- Students are advised to select approved elective course work from the pre-approved set of electives listed in the Social Work Manual.
+- Students are advised to select approved elective course work from the pre-approved set of electives listed in the Catalog.
 Any SOW course that is not counted as part of the SOW Core or SOW Elective sections may count as approved elective credit with a grade of “C” or better.
-Any deviation from the courses requires approval.
+Any deviation from the courses requires approval from the program coordinator.

 E. Free Elective Course work

-- This section is satisfied with 1000-4000 level College or University course work not previously counted as credit toward the 120 hour SOW degree.
-There is a maximum of two 1000 level courses which can be taken in the last 60 hours.
+- This section is satisfied with 1000-4000 level College or University course work not previously counted as credit toward the 120-hour SOW degree.

 - Free electives may be used to fulfill FAU Admissions, Foreign Language, Gordon Rule, General Education, and/or SOW pre-requisite deficiencies.